 Folate is a B-vitamin that is naturally present in many foods.
 Your body needs folate to make genetic material (deoxyribonucleic acid -DNA-) and for our cell division.
-These folate functions are essential in fertility and must be considered when it comes to pregnancy.
-Another form of folate is known as folic acid, it’s used in the fortified foods and dietary supplements.
+Folate is also necessary for our cells to divide, and it is because of these functions that folate and folic acid intake in pregnant women is very important for reproduction.
+Folic acid is a form of folate used in fortified foods and most dietary supplements.

 How much folate do I need?